juanbjs/keycloak-react-spring/README.md

 # Keycloak-React-Spring

-This repository creates a ReactJS and Spring with keycloak Session Validation
+This repository creates a React JS project and a Spring project with keycloak session validation

 ## Installation